Willo Perron

 WP

 The first world tours I did were Gaga’s Monster Ball and Kanye’s Glow in the Dark.
-Gaga’s was very much a fashion procession.
-We had a ton of reference material: bondage, Mugler, Claude Montana, early Gaultier.
-The set was simple—a forced-perspective build—and then we added acts, props, video.
-Nick Knight did all the video content.
-It was super fun.
-But the show itself was fairly elemental.
+Gaga’s tour was very much a fashion procession—we worked with a huge amount of reference material: bondage, Mugler, Claude Montana, early Gaultier.
+The set itself was simple, a forced-perspective build, and then we layered acts, props, and video.
+Nick Knight handled the video content.
+It was super fun, but the show was quite elemental.
+Glow in the Dark was more theatrical, shaped around what Kanye was drawn to.
+We’d sit with piles of references—Syd Mead-style futurism, kind of cartoonish, aspirational.

 EO